Yoga

 All yoga poses work a variety of muscles, and, as someone a couple of years down the road in my yoga journey, I’m still discovering muscles that I never knew I had!

-I’ve really enjoyed the process of building core strength because it’s not just about physical progress on the mat.
-I’ve found that building core strength builds mental resilience as I get physically stronger and am able to hold poses for longer.
+I’ve enjoyed building core strength because it’s not just about physical progress on the mat.
+I’ve found that building core strength builds mental resilience as I get physically stronger and can hold poses for longer.

-It also translates into the rest of my life, I find that I’m able to sit up straight at my desk for longer, and my lower back pain has all but disappeared thanks to a stronger core.
+It also translates into the rest of my life.
+I can sit up straight at my desk for longer, and my lower back pain has all but disappeared, thanks to a stronger core.

 Almost any yoga pose works to build core strength from the inside out, but it does so gently, and you can go at your own pace.
-The poses above are my top yoga poses for building core strength, but there are dozens of others that are as good.
+The poses above are my top yoga poses for building core strength, but dozens of others are as good.

-My top tip for those starting out with yoga: it’s not necessarily finding the best poses because there are so many, rather it’s the way that you do them.
+My top tip for those starting with yoga is that it’s not necessarily finding the best poses because there are so many; rather, it’s how you do them.

-Focus on getting the position right, keeping form and maintaining your breathwork to get the best results.
+Focus on getting the position right, keeping form, and maintaining your breathwork for the best results.